Overview of Mobile Forensics Solutions

 SV Strike is a forensically sound analysis and reporting tool that can be used to acquire PIN codes, passcode, and pattern locks on Android and iPhone devices.

 This technology tool will break into so-called “burner” phones.
 Burner phones are prepaid mobile phones that are used to provide a higher degree of privacy.
 According to Susteen, they are the first company to develop technology to break into burner phones and pre-paid phones.
 The technology allows law enforcement and government agencies to access the data and information on phones like never before.

 The Forensic Director is a product designed to help you manage all Susteen’s tools in one, centralized portal.
-This provides an all-in-one location for a law enforcement agency to manage their operation.
-The tool features a role-based access model, real-time analysis function, case management and reporting features.
+This provides an all-in-one location for a law enforcement agency to manage its operation.
+The tool features a role-based access model, real-time analysis function, case management, and reporting features.
 The portal also serves as a centralized place to store all documents and media files related to a case.
 In addition, the software has something called a “correlation engine”, which makes it easy to identify related information across cases.

 Additional Products and Kits

-The company’s Secure View kits come with the software, a data cable kit (for connecting to various phones), an instruction manual and a hard carrying case for easy transport.
+The company’s Secure View kits come with the software, a data cable kit (for connecting to various phones), an instruction manual, and a hard carrying case for easy transport.

 To contact the company:

 Address: 18818 Teller Ave.
 Suite 102, Irvine, California 92612